Trails & Tips

 The Hawes Loop Trail system in North Mesa is a collection of great singletrack trails that wind and loop through fantastic desert landscape.
 It is a local favorite that has a little bit of everything for every rider, novice to expert.
 Across the street, west of Power, is the TRW loop - a great beginner ride (although some parts of the trail do wind through the Reservation, which technically, requires permission to cross).

-Access to parking for the Hawes trail system is on the West side of Power, just as it descends to Bush Hwy. (unmarked, unimproved, dirt lot).
-Look for it on the West side after crossing over the canal.
+Access to parking for the Hawes trail system is on Power Road, just as it descends to Bush Hwy.
+There is no designated parking area.
+Many people park at the Wallgreens (Power & Thomas).

 McDowell Mountain Park (Maricopa County Parks)